- Search The Registry

 - My Account

-The President has often found himself in the center of debates over race and sports, and civil rights in general, repeatedly admonishing N.F.L. players, a majority of them black, who have knelt during the national anthem at games to protest racism and police brutality.
-The 105 year old conviction haunted Johnson well after his death in 1946 and motivated politicians and celebrities for years to advocate for a pardon, however symbolic.
+Since taking office, the President has often found himself in the center of debates over race and sports, and civil rights in general, repeatedly admonishing N.F.L. players, a majority of them Black, who have knelt during the national anthem at games to protest racism and police brutality.
+The 105 year old conviction haunted Johnson well after his death in 1946 and motivated politicians and celebrities for years to advocate for a pardon, however symbolic the pardon may be.

 Image Credit: Doug Mills/The New York Times.